-- (a) The person arrested is so intoxicated that he/she could be a danger to him/herself or to others.
-Release may occur as soon as this condition no longer exists. - (b) The person arrested requires medical examination or medical care or is otherwise unable to care for his/her own safety - 1.
-The Burlingame Police Department shall not release an arrestee from custody for the purpose of allowing that person to seek medical care at a hospital, and then immediately re-arrest the same individual upon discharge from the hospital, unless the hospital determines this action will enable it to bill and collect from a third-party payment source (Penal Code § 4011.10). - (c) The person is arrested for one or more of the offenses listed in Vehicle Code § 40302, Vehicle Code § 40303, and Vehicle Code § 40305. - (d) The person has been cited, arrested, or convicted for theft from a store or vehicle in the previous six months, or there is probable cause to believe the person is guilty of committing organized retail theft, as defined in Penal Code § 490.4(a).
+- (a) The person arrested is so intoxicated that they could be a danger to themselves or to others.
+Release may occur as soon as this condition no longer exists. - (b) The person arrested requires medical examination or medical care or is otherwise unable to care for their own safety. - (c) The person is arrested for one or more of the offenses listed in Vehicle Code § 40302, Vehicle Code § 40303, and Vehicle Code § 40305. - (d) There are one or more outstanding arrest warrants for the person (see Misdemeanor Warrants elsewhere in this policy). - (e) The person could not provide satisfactory evidence of personal identification. - 1.
+If a person released on citation does not have satisfactory identification in their possession, a right thumbprint or fingerprint should be obtained on the citation form. - (f) The prosecution of the offense or offenses for which the person was arrested or the prosecution of any other offense or offenses would be jeopardized by the immediate release of the person arrested.

-- (e) There are one or more outstanding arrest warrants for the person or failures to appear in court on previous misdemeanor citations that have not been resolved (see Misdemeanor Warrants elsewhere in this policy). - (f) The person could not provide satisfactory evidence of personal identification. - 1.
-If a person released on citation does not have satisfactory identification in his/her possession, a right thumbprint or fingerprint should be obtained on the citation form. - (g) The prosecution of the offense or offenses for which the person was arrested or the prosecution of any other offense or offenses would be jeopardized by the immediate release of the person arrested. - (h) There is a reasonable likelihood that the offense or offenses would continue or resume, or that the safety of persons or property would be imminently endangered by the release of the person arrested. - (i) The person arrested demands to be taken before a magistrate or has refused to sign the notice to appear. - (j) There is reason to believe that the person would not appear at the time and place specified in the notice to appear.
+- (g) There is a reasonable likelihood that the offense or offenses would continue or resume, or that the safety of persons or property would be imminently endangered by the release of the person arrested. - (h) The person arrested demands to be taken before a magistrate or has refused to sign the notice to appear. - (i) There is reason to believe that the person would not appear at the time and place specified in the notice to appear.
 The basis for this determination shall be specifically documented.
-An arrest warrant or failure to appear that is currently pending shall constitute reason to believe that the person will not appear.
-Other reasons may include: - (a) Previous failure to appear is on record - (b) The person lacks ties to the area, such as a residence, job, or family - (c) Unusual circumstances lead the officer responsible for the release of prisoners to conclude that the suspect should be held for further investigation
+Reasons may include: - 1.
+Previous failure to appear is on record - 2.
+The person lacks ties to the area, such as a residence, job, or family - 3.
+Unusual circumstances lead the officer responsible for the release of arrested persons to conclude that the suspect should be held for further investigation - (j) A previous conviction, citation, or arrest for misdemeanor or felony retail theft from a store in the previous six months. - (k) There is probable cause to believe that the person arrested is guilty of committing organized retail theft.